 - Experience Extraction, Surgical Implant Placement & Restoration At 1 Practice

-Dental implants are precisely crafted posts used to replace the lost roots of missing teeth.
+Dental implants are precisely crafted posts that are used to replace the lost roots of missing teeth.
 They are surgically positioned below the gums where the supportive bone and soft tissue will fuse with the implant posts, recreating gorgeous smiles.

-The number of dental implants depends on the number and location of missing teeth.
-For a single tooth or two consecutive missing teeth, a single implant can usually be used to support one dental crown or two fused together crowns.
+The number of dental implants needed will depend on the number and location of missing teeth.
+For a single tooth or two consecutive missing teeth, a single implant can usually be used to support one dental crown or two fused crowns.
 For patients with several consecutive teeth, a fixed bridge restoration will be crafted and attached to two implant posts, one at each end.
 For patients missing numerous consecutive and nonconsecutive teeth, implant supported partial or full dentures will be recommended.
 We can typically use three to six implants to support a denture.

 Dental implants can last two decades or longer with proper care.
 In fact, most patients keep the same dental implant supported tooth replacement for the rest of their lives.
-It’s essential to maintain proper in-office and at-home oral hygiene to avoid unnecessary oral health concerns that may lead to loss of implant posts.
+It’s essential to maintain proper in-office and at-home oral hygiene to avoid unnecessary oral health concerns that may lead to the loss the implant posts.

 Dental implants have a 95% to 98% success rate on average.
 With proper care and placement, you can look forward to keeping your new smile secure and confident for decades to come.